 NOTE: Supplies shown are for ONE bin.

-- 1¾ yards of medium to heavy-weight 44″+ décor fabric for the exterior; we used 54″ 100% cotton home décor fabric by Waverly in the following patterns:
+- 1¾ yards of medium to heavy-weight 44″+ décor fabric for the exterior; we originally used 54″ 100% cotton home décor fabric by Waverly

-- ½ yard of 44″+ medium-weight décor fabric for the binding; we used 54″ 100% cotton home décor fabric by Waverly in Country Fair Crimson
+- ½ yard of 44″+ medium-weight décor fabric for the Binding; we originally used 54″ 100% cotton home décor fabric by Waverly in Country Fair Crimson

-- 1½ yards of 44″+ medium weight muslin or ticking for the lining and side label; we used a basic 45″ wide 100% cotton ticking in natural, purchased locally
+- 1½ yards of 44″+ medium weight Muslin or ticking for the Lining and side label; we used a basic 45″ wide 100% cotton ticking in natural

 - 3¼ yards of 1½” wide, soft cotton webbing or similar for the strap construction; we used cotton webbing in natural